 Every crime in California is defined by a specific code section.
 Our attorneys explain the law, penalties and best defense strategies for every major crime in California.

-Per Penal Code 647.6 PC, child annoyance is a type of criminal conduct in California.
-This conduct occurs when:
+Per Penal Code 647.6 PC, child annoyance is a type of criminal conduct in California that occurs when:

 Annoying a child is an offense in California that can be charged as either a misdemeanor or a felony.